sherry-roar/MatrixPIC_AD/README.md

 ### Debug Build

-For development and debugging, a separate script is provided which builds with debug symbols and without high-level optimizations.
+For development purposes, a separate script is provided to build the code in debug mode.
+This build process disables high-level compiler optimizations and includes debug symbols, making it suitable for use with debuggers like GDB.

+Remember to select the desired particle deposition algorithm in the source code before running the debug build.

 ```bash
 bash ./build_debug_and_run.sh.sh